ATNF/askapsdp/README.txt

 The rbuild system is the infrastructure underlying the rbuild command.
 At the package level it can be run via the command

+rbuild -h
+Usage: rbuild [options] <package_path>

+The ASKAP build command for users/developers.
+It handles dependencies and performs updates from subversion.
+Note - the subversion update only applies to the following TARGETs [doc, extract, install, stage, release, signature, symlink].

+Options:
+  -h, --help            show this help message and exit -n, --no-update       do not perform subversion update -q, --quiet           do not show all builder output [default=True] -v, --verbose         show all builder output
+  -N, --no-virtualenv   do not include virtualenv in a release --no-parallel         Disable parallel build of packages for build tools
+                        which allow this (e.g. -jN in make/scons).
+The default is to use N+1 processes where N is the number of CPUs.
+  -p EXTRAOPTS, --pass-options=EXTRAOPTS
+                        pass on package specific build options, e.g. 'mpich=1' --release-name=RELEASE_NAME
+                        The name of the staging directory and the release tarball.
+  -t TARGET, --target=TARGET
+                        select TARGET from: clean, format, functest, pylint, test, doc, extract, install, stage, release,
+                        signature, symlink [default=install]

+  Internal Options:
+    Caution: The following options are for scripts internal use only.
+Use these options at your own risk.

+    --update-myself     [default=True]

+Alternatively can use:

 python build.py [-q|-x] <target>

 It provides the following command-line options